ducakar/openzone/README.md

 Note that ozbase is a special package and its POT catalogue template should be generated with gettext-ozbase.sh Bash script instead.

-### `ozBuild -A <pkgSrc>` ###

-Compiler for game data.
-It compiler source game data into formats more suitable for OpenZone engine which results in much better run-time performance and much less code required to load data.

-Data source are read from `<pkgSrc>` directory.
-Output directory is `share/openzone` by default (you can specify it as an additional parameter after `<pkgSrc>` if you wish otherwise).
-Last token from `<pkgSrc>` path is interpreted as package name.
-Package is built in `share/openzone/<pkgName>` directory and game data archive is packed after successful build in `share/openzone/<pkgName>.zip`, if run with `-A` parameter.
-See "`ozBuild --help`" for all options.

-Note that temporary directory `share/openzone/<pkgName>` is not cleared after build, so if you remove any files from source data and rebuild package, removed files will still be cached in temporary directory and put into newly built package.
-So, it is highly recommended to remove all temporary directories ("`rm -rf share/openzone/*`" on Linux) after removing something from game data or before doing the final build.

 ### `ozManifest` ###